-This lesson covers Spanish indirect object pronouns: me, te, le, nos, os, les, showing how to use them to indicate who benefits from an action, with examples like "El recepcionista me ha explicado" and "¿Te han dado la llave?".
+Master Spanish indirect object pronouns like me, te, le, nos, os, and les, used to indicate to whom actions are directed, with practical examples such as "El recepcionista me ha explicado" and "¿Te han dado la llave?".

 - Indirect object pronouns indicate for whom the action of the verb is performed.